Didactic Program

 Goals and Objectives

-• 60% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.
+2. “At least 60% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.”

-• 50% of program graduates are admitted to a supervised practice program within 12 months of graduation.
+3. “Of program graduates who apply to a supervised practice program, at least 50% are admitted within 12 months of graduation.”

 • Earning the RDN Credential